 One of the things that I wanted to see when I visited the National Museum of the Philippines Fine Arts was Jose Rizal's Spanish copy of Thomas Kempis' widely-popular devotional and spiritual book, De la Imitacion de Cristo y Menosprecio del Mundo.

 Rizal's copy was printed in Barcelona in 1895.
-The Christian book composed by German monk, Kempis, is second to the Bible in terms of being translated into several different languages.
+The Christian book composed by a German monk, Kempis, is second to the Bible in terms of being translated into several different languages.
 The original version was written in Latin between 1418 to 1427.

-What is unique about this display is that it shows the dedication that Rizal wrote for his paramour, Josephine Bracken and that it was written on the day of his execution.
+What is unique about this display is that it shows the dedication that Rizal wrote for his paramour, Josephine Bracken, and that it was written on the day of his execution.

 To my dear and unhappy wife Josephine